Virginia can serve as a model for other states looking to reform and modernize their regulatory regimes.

 These are not just abstract numbers.
 They represent about $380 in the bank account of each Virginia household every year.

-And though we love leading the pack, our hope is that other states—and, maybe someday, the federal government—will follow suit.
+And though we love leading the pack, our hope is that other states—as well as the federal government—will follow suit.
 Everyone benefits when great ideas spread and generate still more great ideas, and Virginia is proud to share the good word of regulatory modernization.